dotkernel/api-documentation/docs/book/v7/introduction/server-requirements.md

 Generating them in the application keeps full control over which UUID version is used and avoids depending on a database extension or a particular server version to produce the value.

-> That article cites MariaDB 10.7 as the minimum, which is the release that introduced the `UUID`
-> data type.
-11.4 is the floor documented here because of the byte-swapping behaviour described
-> above, which 10.7 does not have fixed.

 ### PostgreSQL

 Tested with: